The Leopard: Chapter 1: 'Introduction to the Prince'

-The chapter begins and ends with the Prince, as the patriarch, leading his family in the Roman Catholic ritual of Rosary.
+The chapter begins and ends with the Prince, as the patriarch, leading his family in the Roman Catholic prayer of the Rosary.
 The images of the sacred are connected with the profane, with Mary Magdalene presented as a blushing and attractive prostitute.
 The frescoes of Grecoroman deities support the crest of the House of Salina, expressing the notion of aristocracy as divinely ordained.